sjs2a2000/euler/README.md

 # euler

-Utilizes abiility to reduce paths and store in a single row table for dynamic programming<br>
+Utilizes abiility to reduce paths and store in a single row table for dynamic programming

-## Test Cases:<br>
+## Test Cases: <br>
     1. empty file : result is 0 <br>
     2. 1 row <br>
     3. 10 rows <br>